Parental Controls

 • Never send money or accept gifts online - tell us immediately if someone asks.

-Why these rules matter: Identity theft, scams and online predators rely on kids being too trusting.
+Why this rule matters: Identity theft, scams, and online predators rely on kids being too trusting.

 Our rules: